-- 101. BEGINNERS' GREEK Four hours Text: Crosby and Schaeffer, An Introduction to Greek. - 102.
-Beginners' Greek Four hours Continuation of 101.
-Completion of the text and the reading of the first book of Xenephon's Anabasis, or its equivalent. - 201.
-XENOPHON Three hours Selections from the Anabasis.
-Prerequisite: 101 and 102. - 202.Selections from Plato Three hours Prerequisite: 201. - 313.
+- 101. BEGINNERS' GREEK Four hours

+Text: Crosby and Schaeffer, An Introduction to Greek.

+- 102. Beginners' Greek Four hours

+Continuation of 101.
+Completion of the text and the reading of the first book of Xenephon's Anabasis, or its equivalent.

+- 201. XENOPHON Three hours

+Selections from the Anabasis.
+Prerequisite: 101 and 102.

+- 202. SELECTIONS FROM PLATO

+Prerequisite: 201. - 313.
 New Testament Greek

 The Gospel according to Mark is read.
 A study is made of the special features of Hellenistic Greek.
 The significance of lexical and syntactical detail for the interpretation of the text is everywhere emphasized.
-Prerequisite: for pre-Seminary students, 202 or 204; others, 102.

-314. New Testament Greek
+Prerequisite: for pre-Seminary students, 202 others, 102. - 314.
+New Testament Greek

 A study is made of some of the Pauline Epistles.
 Lectures and discussion on St. Paul and his times.
-Prerequisite: 313.

-315. GREEK CULTURE
+Prerequisite: 313. - 315.
+GREEK CULTURE

 No knowledge of Greek is required.
 The main features of Greek culture (i. e. the Greek outlook) are studied.
 Lectures, discussions, assigned readings.
-Not open to Freshmen.
+Not open to Freshmen. - 316.
+Greek Thought and the New Testament Three hours

-- 316. GREEK THOUGHT AND THE NEW TESTAMENT Three hours No knowledge of Greek is required.
+No knowledge of Greek is required.
 Lectures, discussions, assigned readings.
-Opent to Juniors and Seniors.
-Offered both semesters. - 317.
-PLATO'S REPUBLIC Two hours No knowledge of Greek is required.
+Open to Juniors and Seniors.
+Offered both semesters.

+317. Plato's Republic

+No knowledge of Greek is required.
 The course aims at an understanding and evaluation of Plato's views as presented especially in the Republic.
 Open to Sophomores, Juniors, and Seniors.
 Offered both semesters.